juanmnl/final-frontend/README.md

-# WIP The Final Frontend
+# :notebook: The Final Frontend

-Anotaciones sobre el frontend en inglés y español.

-- Diseño
-- HTML
-- CSS
-- JS
+Notes on different frontend things i've learnt.

-:warning: **Siempre será un 'work-in-progress'** :warning:
+:warning: **Will always be a 'work-in-progress'** :warning: